drftstatic/ORTHO_LOCUS/README.md

 The kiosk allows users to select coordinates on a map and generates precise, geometrically accurate planar drawings including blueprints, elevations, and axonometric views.

+### Dual-Path Generation (New in v2.0)
+ORTHO_LOCUS now features **Dual-Path Generation**, allowing users to explore two distinct artistic interpretations of the same location, powered by **Nano Banana Pro** (`gemini-3-pro-image-preview`):

+1.  **PLANAR VIEW**: A high-precision, technical architectural blueprint.
+This mode focuses on structure, infrastructure, and orthographic accuracy.
+2.  **PLEIN AIR**: An artistic, impressionist masterpiece.
+This mode captures the "spirit of place," focusing on light, atmosphere, and the unique biome of the location.

+Both modes are **grounded** in the actual geospatial data of the selected coordinates, ensuring that the generated artwork—whether technical or artistic—reflects the reality of the physical world.

 ---

 ## Technical Stack